axwhe/messages/README.md

 java -jar message.jar restart

-It can be configured as a service application easilly.
+It can be configured as a service application easily.

 ####Test